Axanery/OpenMania/README.md

 Many at the moment.
 Missing backgrounds on Android, animation issues, you name it.

 ## Basic Usage
-This project uses my [Hatch Game Engine](https://github.com/aknetk/HatchGameEngine) to power it.
+This project uses the [Hatch Game Engine](https://github.com/HatchGameEngine/HatchGameEngine) to power it.
 Build it from source on your platform of choice.
 (Currently compatible with Windows, MacOS, Nintendo Switch homebrew, Android, iOS)

 To edit and test the game, place the binary in the same folder as the `Scripts` folder.